TVApro/GBCodonCounter/README.md

 Warning 2.
 The error of determined percentages is set to the 6th decimal place by default.
-Since the average number of codons in a bacterial genome is approximately 600,000 - 700,000, for eukaryotic comparisons or viruses, someone may need to expand or narrow the margin of error.
+Since the average number of codons in a bacterial genome is approximately 600,000 - 700,000, for eukaryotic comparisons or viruses someone may need to expand or narrow the margin of error.
 Solution 2: Line 279: X = format(float((X/summ)*100), '.6f')
 Instead of 6, put any desired number of decimal places